I Fly Balloons

-Imagine gliding among pelicans on Lake Naivasha in your own magical gondola.
-Music drifts out on the water as your own private musician gently plays his guitar.
-Tea is served with delectable brownies, and on your return cruise, the setting sun paints the horizon gold, while Mt.
+Imagine gliding among pelicans on Lake Naivasha, as an African fish eagle gives a haunting call from the top of a yellow barked acacia.
+Tea is served on board with delectable brownies, and on your return cruise, the setting sun paints the horizon gold, while Mt.
 Longonot turns a darker shade of purple.
 Oria Douglas-Hamilton has transformed her parents’ home into a dreamy retreat, with enchanting rooms, truly fresh food from the farm; (the largest grapefruit I’ve ever seen, plus the best yogurt-homemade.)
-This is a place to unwind, put your feet up, and feel at home in Africa.
+This is a place to feel at home in Africa.
 Birds are everywhere, and hippo saunter on shore at night to mow the lawn.

 The last time I saw hippo at Lake Naivasha, they were silver blimps that glided beneath a full moon.
 It was New Year’s Eve, and a friend and I were walking from one lakeshore home to another, talking and giggling louder than usual, to warn the hippo that a couple of hominids were afoot, which sent them running in a meander that ended with splash after splash.
 Better than fireworks, in my view.

 You have probably heard that hippo are the most dangerous animals in Africa, and this is why: They feel safer in the water, where they can submerge and hide.